simon-glitch/simon-glitch.github.io/2024/games/cuabern/controls.md

 Most controllers have a similar button layout, so I will just use this button layout as my standard reference.

 # Base controls
+x - jump
+y - push
+* or use tool (aggressively) if one is equipped a - pull
+* talk to NPC
+* interact with in-world structure
+* or use tool (passively) if one is equipped b - toggle crouch